Tuition and Fees

 Alberta Letts Conference Travel Award

 Past Provincial Librarian, and Past President of CLA (1957/1958), Alberta Letts was a strong supporter of the foundation of the School and was very engaged during its early years.
-After her untimely death, Dalhousie University recognized Ms Letts’ contribution by establishing the Alberta Letts Conference Travel Award to enable MLIS student travel for conference participation.
+After her untimely death in 1973, Dalhousie University recognized Ms Letts’ contribution by establishing the Alberta Letts Conference Travel Award to enable MLIS student travel for conference participation.

-Open to MLIS students – full-time or part-time, returning and graduating – who have been accepted to present a talk or a poster at a conference.
+Open to MLIS students (full-time or part-time, returning and graduating) whose paper or poster has been accepted for presentation at a conference.

-Support for conference travel: Up to two awards of $500 will be awarded annually.
-Reimbursement made only upon receipt submission.
+Support for conference travel: A maximum of two student awards of $500 each will be awarded twice a year.

 To be considered for this award, applicants must submit the following to JoAnn Watson (JoAnn.Watson@dal.ca) by the deadline(s) below: